djcooke/compendium/_eo_071_enemies/thunderbeast.md

   stun: false
 abilities:
   - name: Scythe Tail
+    potency: 4000
+    type: Physical
-    description: "untelegraphed pointblank AoE; pauses in place for a moment before using this - get away!"
+    description: "untelegraphed pointblank AoE with no cast bar; pauses in place for a moment before using this - get away!"
     warning: pointblank
   - name: "Spark (?)"
+    potency: 4500
+    type: Magic
     description: "untelegraphed huge donut AoE; only used if someone is far"
     warning: donut
 notes: